 Dried fruit is a healthy eater’s go-to snack, especially on hiking trails, road trips, and while camping.
 But you may want to think twice about munching on dried apricots and raisins while you’re away from home.
 Dehydrated fruit is highly concentrated with cavity-causing sugar that clings onto your teeth.

 How to fix: Keep the dried fruit at home for snacking.
 That way, you can swish with water, wait twenty minutes, then brush, as mentioned above.

 Coffee may be dense with antioxidants, but it also comes along with some serious staining.
 Staining creates a rougher tooth surface for plaque to latch onto.
 Often patients take their coffee with honey or sugar, which we already know isn’t good for your teeth.

 How to fix: Try to limit your coffee intake.
 Cutting down to one or two cups instead of the requisite pot of coffee to start your day will help a lot in cutting down brown stains.
 If you can’t begrudge yourself your daily java, switch to cold brew and drink it out of a straw to limit coffee contact with teeth.
 Keep your coffee sugar free and add a little milk to neutralize the acids.

 We hope some of this helps.
 We also hope we didn’t ruin anybody’s day with this information.
 Making slight adjustments like those we’ve mentioned above can go a long way for your oral health.
-Make sure you keep your bi-annual appointments with Pro Health Dental.
+Make sure you keep your bi-annual appointments with Mission Viejo dentist, Dr. Ada Gruita and Pro Health Dental.
 We look forward to seeing you and appreciate your readership!